univention/univention-corporate-server/management/univention-web/docs/development_of_dojo_based_web_interfaces.md

 	- when using `make build-dev` for `univention-web` the frontend might not work correctly if you have an ad-blocker active in your browser.
 Symptoms can be UMC modules not opening or the login not finishing for example.
-- stylus
-	- when writing stylus files make sure that you use the same whitespace for indentation.
-      In other words don't mix spaces and tabs for example.

-	  Stylus might compile without error but the result will probably be not what you expect.

 # Development of dojo based web interfaces